altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 During the past two years, I tried to read every day and take notes with a roughly 60% success rate.
 That made me read around [50 books](/books) and learn many things, which I attempted to integrate into my life.
-Some worked very well; many I haven't figured out how to use.
+Some worked well; many I haven't figured out how to use.

-I'm still at the very beginning and feeling like there won't be any spot for me to say "halfway there."
+I'm still at the beginning and feeling like there won't be any spot for me to say "halfway there."
 No matter what, I rejoice in the process.
-It is much more pleasant than playing 300 games of League of Legends with a bunch of 12-year-olds.
+It's much more pleasant than playing 300 games of League of Legends with a bunch of 12-year-olds.
 I also did that during the quarantine and lost half of them.

 I appreciate the existence of more people like me.